zotonic/zotonic/doc/ref/tags/tag_image.rst

 * resource id of a resource with attached file (mostly of the category “media”)

-* property list of a resource's medium record
+* property list of a resource’s medium record

 The following arguments/filters can be specified: